veroxzik/bemani-arduino-boards/README.md

 # bemani-arduino-boards
  A collection of Arduuino breakout boards and code for Bemani uses.

+## How to Order

+Download the *.zip file from your chosen Boards/gerbers folder and upload to your PCB manufacturer of choice.
+JLCPCB is a common suggestion and the one I use most frequently.
+Default choices are all acceptable.

+A list of parts for each board is located in their respective folders.

 ## Physical Settings on the Boards

 Each board has a few physical solder jumpers that you must set before use.